 What is meth?
 Crystal meth, or methamphetamine, is a drug that has taken the United States by storm.
 Each year, thousands of arrests are made for so-called “meth labs,” where drug users and sellers manufacture the drug at home, in hotels, or in other places.
-This drug also kills many people annually because of its intense nature.
+This drug also kills many people annually because of its intense nature, and from the dangers of meth addiction or abuse.
 The effects of meth hit users hard and fast, and it is also a very addictive narcotic.
 While police are working hard to find and punish users and producers of crystal meth, it is still a difficult road, and they are a long way from completely eradicating it from the streets.

 What is Meth?